Amir7RN/RaspberryPi-EtherCAT-Slave/README.md

-# MAke RaspberryPi an EtherCAT Slave
+# Make RaspberryPi an EtherCAT Slave

 This project demonstrates the integration of IMU data streaming and SPI communication on a Raspberry Pi to communicate with an EtherCAT slave module (LAN9252).
 It includes three main components: